aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/data-filtering/filter-blanks-or-nonblanks/_index.md

 ## **How to Filter Non-Blanks using Aspose.Cells for Node.js via C++**

 Please see the following sample code that loads the [sample Excel file](sample.xlsx) which contains some dummy data.
-After loading the file, call the [AutoFilter.matchNonBlanks(int fieldIndex)](https://reference.aspose.com/cells/nodejs-cpp/autofilter/#matchNonBlanks-int-) function to filter non-blank data, and finally save the workbook as [output Excel file](FilteredNonBlanks.xlsx).
+After loading the file, call the [AutoFilter.matchNonBlanks(number)](https://reference.aspose.com/cells/nodejs-cpp/autofilter/#matchNonBlanks-number-) function to filter non-blank data, and finally save the workbook as [output Excel file](FilteredNonBlanks.xlsx).

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-Autofilter-FilterNonBlanks.js" >}}